nattapongsindhu/IT-Cybersecurity-Planner/README.md

 # IT-Cybersecurity-Planner
-My IT Cybersecurity academic and career roadmap at Los Angeles City College.
+Interactive degree planner web app for IT Cybersecurity pathway at LACC.
+Built with HTML/CSS/JS.